alexgu2008/elabftw_support_unigraz/README.md

 ## Backup options for users <a name="backup_user"></a>

 If you want to save your entries from eLabFTW externally, i.e. on your computer or on another storage medium, this is possible in different ways.
-We distinguish here between entries in experiments and in the database.
+We distinguish here between entries in experiments and in resources.

 * **Experiments**